Image

 Preserve the Potter Block

 Fundraising has reached 87% of the goal and you can help bring the fundraising effort to completion by making a charitable gift.
-Naming and recognition opportunities are available, and all gifts of $1,000 or more will be recognized on a donor walls.
+Naming and recognition opportunities are available, and all gifts of $1,000 or more will be recognized on a donor wall.